-Regarded as a founder of Impressionism, Edgar Degas is renowned for his prints, paintings, drawings, and sculpture.
+Regarded as a founder of Impressionism, Edgar Degas is renowned for his prints, paintings, drawings and sculpture.
 Born in Paris to a moderately wealthy family, he began to paint early in his life, turning his room into painting studio in 1853.
-Degas both worked as a copyist at the Louvre ands studied law at the University of Paris.
-By 1855, he abandoned his legal studies, enrolled in the École des Beaux-Arts, and began his artistic career.
+Degas both worked as a copyist at the Louvre and studied law at the University of Paris.
+By 1855, he had abandoned his legal studies, enrolled in the École des Beaux-Arts, and begun his artistic career.
 In 1856, he moved to Italy and completed what is considered his first masterpiece, The Bellelli Family.

 Much of Degas’ work focuses on dancers, studying the nature of the human body and studying the subtleties of its movement.
 His works are deeply human, noted for their psychological intricacy.
-Degas was strongly inspired by Japanese prints, integrating the visual concepts found in ukiyo-e into his existing style.
-Utamaro’s bijin-ga were particularly influential, instilling an intimacy of the female form.
+Degas was deeply inspired by Japanese prints, integrating the visual concepts found in ukiyo-e into his existing style.
+Utamaro’s bijin-ga, or "pictures of beautiful women," were particularly influential, instilling an intimacy of the female form.